tojoo-dev/intervention-imagecache/README.md

 # Intervention Image Cache

+> **Note:** This package extends and continues the development of the abandoned official [Intervention/imagecache](https://github.com/Intervention/imagecache) package.
+We released this fork to provide support for Intervention Image v3 and ensure continued compatibility with modern Laravel applications.

 Intervention Image Cache extends the [Intervention Image Class](https://github.com/Intervention/image/) package to be capable of image caching functionality.

 The library uses the [Illuminate/Cache](https://github.com/illuminate/cache/) package and can be easily integrated into the [Laravel Framework](https://laravel.com/) (Laravel 8+).
 Based on your Laravel cache configuration you are able to choose between Filesystem, Database, Memcached or Redis for the temporary buffer store.